usman-mahmood-brainx/Android-Project-Read-me-template/README.md

 ##  My Awesome Android App

-This README provides an overview of the My Awesome Android App project, including setup instructions, contribution guidelines, and more.
+[Mention Small Intro] This README provides an overview of the My Awesome Android App project, including setup instructions, contribution guidelines, and more.

 ### Project Description